apache/incubator-heron/website/content/docs/developers/ui-guide.md

 #### Job Page

-This is the directory view of the container.
+Below is the directory view of the container.
 All instances from a container will point to the same job page.
-Following informaion is available on this page, among other things.
+Following information is available on this page, amongst other things.

 1. The jar or tar file associated with this topology
-2. Logs for heron-executor `TODO: Link heron-executor`
+2. Logs for heron-executor <!-- TODO: Link heron-executor -->
 3. `log-files` folder which has instance logs, as well as `stream manager` or `tmaster` logs.